 1. Educate Yourself Beforehand

-Prepare for your visit by learning about the history of the concentration camp and the Holocaust.
-This will help you better understand the significance of the site and its importance in human history.
+To get ready for your visit you need to study the history of the camp and the holocaust.
+The same shall help you realize the extent of historical value of the site and its relevance in concerning matters.

 2. Follow Guided Tours